andrewstapran1543/Ageing-transcriptome-meta-analysis/Project report.md

 # Project report

-Here will be text, references and pictures demonstrating the logic of our research.
-(All code will be placed in a separate notebook.)
+All code for tasks described in this report is avaliable in the [Jupiter Notebook]().

 style blocks from [jupyter_book](https://jupyterbook.org/en/stable/intro.html) API for making the report more beautiful.

+Use the following directive to refer to a particular picture in the text {numref}`hallmarks_taxonomy`

 ## Introduction

-Use the following directive to cite something inside the text of your report \cite{bibtex_citekey}.
-A useful bibtex guide is here [guide](https://www.bibtex.com/g/bibtex-format/). - ????

 In this project, we reproduce the results of a meta-analysis of gene expression in mice reported by Palmer, Daniel et al. in 2021  [palmer2021ageing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7906136/#SD2).
 In this study transcriptome signatures of ageing in brain, heart and muscle were derived from 127 public microarray and RNA-Seq datasets from mice, rats, and humans.
 Gene expression patterns revealed overexpression of immune and stress response genes with age, as well as underexpression of metabolic and developmental genes.
 It was indicated that gene ageing signatures are associated with key genes in protein interaction networks.
 Previously in thr paper [de2009meta](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732303/) several common signatures of aging were highlighted including overexpression of inflammation, immune response and lysosomes related genes, underexpression of collagen, energy metabolism and MT genes, as well as alterations in expression of apoptosis genes.
 The reasoning that genes that display differential expression with age are mainly common for different tissues was confirmed.